 The bar chart illustrates the distribution of Arabic vocabulary scores among 20 students in Class A, showing a wide range of achievement levels from 13.33 to 86.67, which indicates substantial variability in students' vocabulary mastery.
-While a small number of students achieved relatively high scores above 50, including one student who reached the highest score of 86.67, many students remained at low to moderate levels, with several scoring below 30.
+While a small number of students achieved relatively high scores above 50, many students remained at low to moderate levels, with several scoring below 30.
 This uneven distribution reflects heterogeneous initial vocabulary competence among learners.
 It highlights the need for instructional approaches that are more interactive and adaptive to support lower-achieving students while maintaining progress among higher-performing learners.